Technical Paper

 4.1 The four classes

-Yumo Yumo operates with four on-chain assets, each with a distinct role.
+Yumo Yumo operates with four asset classes, each with a distinct role.
+Only two are on-chain tokens; the other two are off-chain records.

 ClassFormTransfer modelRole